UK Sonisphere fest cancelled in "challenging" year

 The festival was due to host headliners Queen, Kiss, Marilyn Manson and Faith No More alongside a host of other acts and its cancellation may be a worrying sign for an industry which has been leaning heavily on live music revenues.

-"It is with very heavy hearts and much regret that we announce the cancellation of Sonisphere Knebworth 2012," the Sonisphere organisers said in a statement on their website (www.sonisphere.co.uk)
+"It is with very heavy hearts and much regret that we announce the cancellation of Sonisphere Knebworth 2012," the Sonisphere organizers said in a statement on their website (www.sonisphere.co.uk)

 "Putting the festival together in what is proving to be a very challenging year was more difficult than we anticipated and we have spent the last few months fighting hard to keep Sonisphere in the calendar."